-Within the first year after acquisition, initial or intermediate activities will concentrate on site security, resource inventory and removal of existing trash.
-The Office of Resilience and Coastal Protection will provide appropriate access to the public while protecting environmental and archaeological resources on-site.
-Management of the site will be incorporated into the existing management plan of the Apalachicola National Estuarine Research Reserve.
-Long-range plans for this property involve its use for research and educational activities.
+Management implementation, Public access, Site security and Protection of infrastructure of the site will be incorporated into the existing management plan of the Research Reserve.
+Long-range plans for this property involve its use for research and education activities.
 A future trail will link the property with the environmental education complex of the reserve.
-The habitat diversity (estuarine tidal marsh, mesic flatwoods, hydric hammock, scrub, maritime hammock and scrubby flatwoods) combined with one of the most important archaeological sites on Florida's Gulf Coast to produce an exceptional opportunity for public education.
+The habitat diversity (estuarine tidal marsh, mesic flatwoods, hydric hammock, scrub, maritime hammock and scrubby flatwoods) combines with one of the most important archaeological sites on the Gulf coast of Florida to produce an exceptional opportunity for public education.